-Dr. Germain Boussarie is a Post-Doctoral Research Fellow at FIU.
+Dr. Germain Boussarie was a Post-Doctoral Research Fellow at FIU.

 Ecological and behavioral processes in marine megafauna populations of coastal ecosystems.